berngp/calico-containers/docs/mesos/README.md

 > See [Marathon's IP-Per-Task documentation][marathon-ip-per-task-doc] for more information.

-The Marathon UI has does not yet include a field for specifiying NetworkInfo, so we'll use the command line to launch an app with Marathon's REST API.
+The Marathon UI does not yet include a field for specifiying NetworkInfo, so we'll use the command line to launch an app with Marathon's REST API.
 Below is a sample `app.json` file that is configured to receive an address from Calico:
 ```
 {
     "id":"/calico-apps",